priyankaupadhyay090/Master_thesis_text_to_image_with_CL/README.md

 # Adversarial Text-to-Image generation using Contrastive Learning

 ### Introduction
-This is the official Pytorch implementation of my thesis:
+This is the official Pytorch implementation of my thesis.

 **Thesis Title:** "Adversarial Text-to-Image generation using Contrastive Learning"